gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 !!! info
     The members of the DAO agree between themselves how to evaluate the Tasks.

-The results of the Task should be a pull request.

 After attaching a pull request to the Task, the tokens will be distributed between the author, reviewer and manager in the ratio you set.

 **Author** - the person who executes the Task.